ncase/bees/page-copy.md

 ## What comes to mind when you think about bees?

-Two common misconceptions about bees are manifested in the english language:
+Two misconceptions about bees are manifested in the english language:
 - _**queen bee (noun):** A woman who has a dominant or controlling position in a particular group or sphere_
 - _**hive mind (noun):** A notional entity consisting of a large number of people who share their knowledge or opinions with one another, regarded as producing either uncritical conformity or collective intelligence._